Please ensure Javascript is enabled for purposes of website accessibility

 In addition to sharing information and connecting families to the toll-free SNAP Application Assistance Hotline, schools and other community partners are getting trained to assist families with SNAP applications.

-Trainings are free, virtual, and about two hours in length.
+Trainings are free, virtual, and self-paced.

 To learn more or request access to the SNAP in Schools training for your district, please fill out this interest form.